writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 If only I had written down why I had done this.
 Life would be so much simpler.
 Documentation allows you to transfer the *why* behind code.
-Much in the same way code comments explain the why, and not the how, documentation serves the same purpose.
+Much in the same way code comments explain the *why*, and not the *how*, documentation serves the same purpose.

 .. sidebar::  Sidebar on open source